kubecost/docs/context-switcher.md

 Kubecost supports the ability to monitor multiple **contexts** of clusters.
 A context refers to either a single monitored cluster, or a set of clusters that leverage [durable storage](long-term-storage.md).

-Below are the steps for adding additional contexts on the Kubecost Business and Enterprise tier.

 ## Add from frontend

 When adding a context directly from the frontend, Kubecost adds it locally for your browser.
 To make this context accessible to other users in your organization, follow the steps to [add at install-time](context-switcher.md#add-at-install-time) below.